playfulsparkle/oc4_seo_pack/README.md

 - **Metadata Tags not appearing**: Verify that the corresponding Dublin Core, Open Graph, or Twitter options are enabled in the settings.

+---

 ## Support & Feedback

 After your purchase, you will receive free updates for the OpenCart 4 version.
 If future updates are released for the 4.x series, they will be available free of charge.
 If you encounter any problems or need assistance, you can request support via email at [support@playfulsparkle.com](support@playfulsparkle.com).

+---

+## License

+This project is licensed under the GPL-3.0 license.
+See the [LICENSE](./LICENSE) file for more information.

+---

+## Contributing

+We welcome contributions!
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.